Year: Fifth Season at VCU

 Entering his fifth season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.

 After serving as the head coach at Tusculum College, Teach has helped the Rams to a 42-26-13 record that has involved national rankings, as high as eighth in the country, and two consecutive NCAA Tournament appearances.

 VCU has developed ten players who have received professional contracts during Teach’s time at VCU thus far, including Generation Adidas player Jason Johnson.

-“We are very excited that Brett is part of our staff here at VCU,” said Giffard.
-“He has had a tremendous amount of success as a head coach over the last 20-plus years.
-Building a championship staff is just like putting together a championship team.
-We took a big step in that direction the day we hired Brett.
+“We are very excited that Brett is part of our staff here at VCU,” said VCU Head Coach Dave Giffard.
+“He had a tremendous amount of success as a head coach over the last 20-plus years.
+Building a championship staff is just like putting together a championship team, and we took a big step in that direction the day we hired Brett.
 With players, and staff alike, we try to find the most talented, hard-working people possible, and Brett certainly epitomizes the type of person we want to associate with our program.”